milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 I chose this method because a large majority of the NaN Profession values is for rows that had the value 'Student' in the column 'Working Professional or Student', meaning they had no profession just cuz they were students, as mentioned in Version1 above, so its only right to put their job as 'student'.
 As for the few who were not students but still had no profession written, their NaN Profession values were replaced with 'Working Professional', its the safest and most suitable measure i can come up with at the moment, as we dont know if they are unemployed or not.

 ## Version 3:
+Fixing multiple columns (Academic Pressure and Work Pressure) in this version.

+Filled NaN values in Work Pressure column with the value in the column Academic Pressure, then renamed the column from 'Work Pressure' to 'Pressure', effectively combining the 2 columns together.
+However, this does not completely fix the problem, as there are still NaN values in Pressure due to some rows not having values for both 'Work Pressure' and 'Academic Pressure' columns.
+As the majority of these rows are also missing values for the column 'Profession' and are 'Working Professionals' not students, we can assume they are unemployed and basically have no work pressure, so ill fillna the remaining NaN values in 'Pressure' with 0.
+One downside is that this method does not address the few rows that have NaN values for Pressure but are students or have a valid Profession(eg: 'Mechanical Engineer' and not 'Working Professional'.
+Luckily, only one row has this problem, so not addressing it should not affect the model's learning at all).
+For now, this is the best solution.

+## Version 4: